LIVENlab/enbios/README.md

 ENBIOS2 is a ground up new computing implementation of the ENBIOS tool.
 You can see more information about this previous version below.
-Compared to the original version of enbios, this version is more flexible does not make it's own LCA calculations, but uses [Brightway2](https://docs.brightway.dev/en/latest/) for that.
+Compared to the original version of enbios, this version is more flexible does not make its own LCA calculations, but uses [Brightway2](https://docs.brightway.dev/en/latest/) for that.

 In ENBIOS2 you will implement an experiment.
 To do this you will need to have at hand:
  * a defined set of activities, that are typically the energy system technologies you would like to inlcude in the assessment